Cash Flow Statement Class 12: Format & Tips | CBSE Accountancy

 What is a Cash Flow Statement?

-As per the chapter of Accountancy on Cash Flow Statement class 12, a cash flow statement refers to a statement showing the cash inflows and outflows or the financial position of a business during different intervals of time in terms of cash and cash equivalents.
+As per the chapter on Accountancy, the Cash Flow Statement is a financial statement showing the cash inflows and outflows or the financial position of a business during different intervals of time in terms of cash and cash equivalents.
+According to the Accountancy Class 12 syllabus and Accounting Standard-3 (AS-3), it reflects a company’s financial position by detailing how cash moves through operating, investing, and financing activities.

 Cash vs Cash Equivalent